CantChangeMe/interview-notes/InterviewQuestions_Java.md

    **Concurrent MS(Mark swwep GC)**
     Concurrent collector performs garbage collection with application threads.
 It is useful for applications which have medium to large datasets and require quick response time.
+### 4.What is difference between Collection.synchronizedMap(map) and ConcurrentHashMap?
+      When you make map thread safe by using Collection.synchronizedMap(map), it locks whole map object, but ConcurrentHashMap does not lock the whole map, it just locks part of       it(Segment).

+### 5.Differences Between Hashtable and HashMap
+   **Synchronization**
+   Firstly, Hashtable is thread-safe and can be shared between multiple threads in the application.

+      On the other hand, HashMap is not synchronized and can't be accessed by multiple threads without additional synchronization code.
+We can use Collections.synchronizedMap()       to make a thread-safe version of a HashMap.
+We can also just create custom lock code or make the code thread-safe by using the synchronized keyword.

+      HashMap is not synchronized, therefore it's faster and uses less memory than Hashtable.
+Generally, unsynchronized objects are faster than synchronized ones in a single           threaded application.

+   **Null Values**
+   Another difference is null handling.
+HashMap allows adding one Entry with null as key as well as many entries with null as value.
+In contrast, Hashtable doesn't allow null at      all.
+   **Iteration Over Elements**
+   HashMap uses Iterator to iterate over values, whereas Hashtable has Enumerator for the same.
+The Iterator is a successor of Enumerator that eliminates its few drawbacks.
+For    example, Iterator has a remove() method to remove elements from underlying collections.
+   The Iterator is a fail-fast iterator.
+In other words, it throws a ConcurrentModificationException when the underlying collection is modified while iteratin

+### 5.When to Choose HashMap Over Hashtable
+   We should use HashMap for an unsynchronized or single threaded application.

+   It is worth mentioning that since JDK 1.8, Hashtable has been deprecated.
+However, ConcurrentHashMap is a great Hashtable replacement.
+We should consider ConcurrentHashMap to    use in applications with multiple threads.